1. Home

 Smart meter on kitchen side

-Some suppliers also have smart meter apps, which give you a deeper look at how you use your energy.
-Some even let you budget your use from the app itself.
+Some suppliers also have smart meter apps.
+These give you a deeper look at how you use your energy and might even let you budget your use from the app itself.

 Smart meters can detect people’s energy usage more accurately.
 As a result, energy suppliers could suggest more accurate energy tariffs.

 Another positive is that smart meters could save you money.
 They do this by identifying when it’s cheapest to use energy.
 Most tariffs at the moment charge a flat rate for energy no matter what time you use it.
 These more frequent readings could be used to create a ‘time of use’ tariff.
-This could charge you different amounts for energy at peak and off-peak times.
+With this type of tariff, your supplier charges you different amounts for energy at peak and off-peak times.

 Off-peak times could mean using power when it's cheaper for suppliers to buy.
 For example, in the middle of the day or late at night.
 Peak times could be in the early evening, when people return from work and start using their power at home.